LikeStrangersDo/Gongda_Python_summary/README.md

-# Python for research in atmospheric sciences
+# Python for research computing in atmospheric sciences

 ## Contents
 0. Introduction to Python